 This updates the column entry for the database schema.
 We use the Schema::table façade for this.
 The change method is called on the arguments passed to update column attribute for characters length.

-However, the change() method won’t work on many column types.
-The following column types can not be “updated”: char, double, mediumInteger, enum, timestamp, tinyInteger, json, jsonb, ipAddress, macAddress, mediumIncrements, morphs, nullableMorphs, nullableTimestamps, softDeletes, timeTz, timestampTz, timestamps, timestampsTz, unsignedMediumInteger, unsignedTinyInteger, uuid.
-To modify a timestamp
+However, the change() method may not won’t work on many column types.
+There are many column types that cannot be updated using the change method, like char, double, mediumInteger, enum, timestamp, tinyInteger, json, jsonb, ipAddress, macAddress, mediumIncrements, morphs, nullableMorphs, nullableTimestamps, softDeletes, timeTz, timestampTz, timestamps, timestampsTz, unsignedMediumInteger, unsignedTinyInteger, uuid.
+To modify a timestamp column type, you must register a Doctrine type.

 We can also update column attributes to allow null values for that column.
 This is useful when we don’t need to enter value for a field in a specific record but want to avoid errors for null value entry.